Vorkharium/vorkharium.github.io/_posts/2024-11-02-HTB-Monteverde-Write-up.md

 ```shell
 SABatchJobs:SABatchJobs
 ```
-## SMB Access as SABatchJobs using impacket-smbclient
+## SMB Access as SABatchJobs and finding Password inside Azure.xml
 We will use the credentials of SABatchJobs and impacket-smbclient to get SMB access:
 ```shell
 impacket-smbclient 'SABatchJobs':'SABatchJobs'@10.129.228.111